simplesalt/main-9bc77/content/speaking_podcasts.md

 I persuade people of their value and that even if painful, their growth is worth pursuing.
 For a sample, see my [tiktok](https://tiktok.com/@simplesalt).

 These domains are deeply interconnected for me.
-I'm happy to talk about most intersections of the common professional and personal growth topics I am passionate about.
+I enjoy speaking about the intersections - if you see me speak on two topics and think they may have an interesting connection, I've probably thought about it and would like to share.

 ## Interested?